-The chip will automatically shift the frequency of the Synthesizer down by $937.5 \, \text{kHz}$ (30 MHz \div 32) to achieve the correct Intermediate Frequency (IF) when RX mode is entered.
-Low-side injection is used in the RX Mixing architecture.
+The chip will automatically shift the frequency of the Synthesizer down by $937.5 \, \text{kHz}$ (30 MHz $\div$ 32) to achieve the correct Intermediate Frequency (IF) when RX mode is entered.
+Low-side injection is used in the RX Mixing architecture; therefore, no frequency reprogramming is required when using the same TX frequency and switching between RX/TX modes.